voxeltycoon/docs/docs/guides/content-mods/creating-a-small-production-chain.md

             }
         ```

-* **ResearchUri**: Path of the `.reserach` asset that allows the building to be researched to make it available in game.
+* **ResearchUri**: Path of the `.research` asset that allows the building to be researched to make it available in game.
 * **Size** (Array): Building size on X, Y, Z axes.
 * **Liveries** (Array): Specifies the path of the building's `.obj` file.
 For more information about this section read the guide: Creating your first building mod.
 * **Price**: Building purchase price.